mautic/user-documentation/docs/configuration/command_line_interface.rst

      - Update Contacts in smart Segments based on new Contact data.
    * - mautic:segments:update
      - Update Contacts in smart Segments based on new Contact data.
-   * - mautic:social:monitoring
-     - Looks at the records of monitors and iterates through them.
    * - mautic:theme:json-config
      - Converts Theme config to JSON from PHP
    * - mautic:unusedip:delete